Best Database Diagram Tools

 EDITOR’S CHOICE

 Lucidchart is our top pick for a database diagram tool because it is hosted as a website, so it can be accessed from anywhere and doesn’t need any software installed.
 The Lucidchart system has a visual diagram creator that can also interpret existing designs imported into the system.
 It is very easy to create database designs with this tool and there are mechanisms within the package that let you share your design and even invite others to participate in the database design creation process.
-The tool has a free version
+The tool has a free version.

-Operating system: Web based
+OS: Web based

 2. DeZign